Yehzuna/jquery-schedule/README.md

 - Type: `array`
 - Default : `[]`

-Define periods on schedule init. (see import method for more details)
+Define periods on schedule init. (see data format section for more details)

 ### `periodOptions`
 - Type: `boolean`